Zach Nunn: Early career

 Nunn was a member of the research staff for Sir Peter Bottomley, a member of the British House of Commons, in 2002.
-He was a member of U.S. Senator Chuck Grassley's legislative staff in 2004.
-Nunn was later director of cybersecurity policy for the United States National Security Council.
+He was a member of U.S. senator Chuck Grassley's legislative staff in 2004.
+Nunn was later director of cybersecurity policy for the United States National Security Council during the Obama administration.

 Iowa Legislature

 Nunn was a member of the Iowa House of Representatives from 2015 to 2019.
 He was a member of the Iowa Senate beginning in 2019.